Red kites can be seen over Ferndale

-South Shropshire is arguably the most scenic and rural area of the County.
+We are in the Corvedale, an especially scenic location in the south of Shropshire.
+This is arguably the most scenic and rural area of the County and includes a large area - The Shropshire Hills - designated as of Outstanding Natural Beauty .
 It is ideal for country lovers, walkers, bird watchers and people who are interested in history.
-There is something for everyone, provided it is a quiet, rural spot that you are seeking ...
+There is something for everyone, provided it is a tranquil, rural spot that you are seeking.
+Indeed, the Council for the Protection of Rural England found that the Shropshire Hills is one of only three tranquil areas in the whole country.

-FERNDALE is on the B4368, about a mile west of Shipton, at SO547905.
+The FERNDALE FLAT is on the B4368, about a mile west of Shipton, at SO547905.
 Ordnance Survey maps label this location as Hopescross.
 We overlook the River Corve, towards the Brown Clee Hill, the highest spot in Shropshire.
-This is a designated area of Outstanding Natural Beauty - very rural and unspoiled.
-Walkers can leave the car and follow the Shropshire Way and other local paths from the front door.
-Lovers of small towns will enjoy visiting Bridgnorth, Ludlow, Much Wenlock and Church Stretton.
-A stroll in our own developing woodland leads to a viewpoint from which the Tudor manor house, Wilderhope, and views towards Wenlock Edge can be seen.
+Walkers can leave the car at the Flat and follow the Shropshire Way and other local paths from the front door.
+Lovers of small and historic towns will enjoy visiting Bridgnorth, Ludlow, Much Wenlock and Church Stretton.
+A stroll in our own developing woodland leads to a viewpoint from which the Tudor manor house, Wilderhope, and views towards Wenlock Edge, can be seen.

-If you prefer to travel to Shropshire by train, you could hire a car for local journeys.
-In this case, you could arrange car hire with Enterprise, Telford,who will meet your train at Telford Station.
+If you prefer to travel to Shropshire by train, you could hire a car to reach the Flat and for local journeys.
+In this case, you could arrange car hire with Enterprise Car Hire, who will meet your train at Telford or Shrewsbury Stations.
+There are also plenty of regular taxis that you could hire.
 Telford is a few stops from Wolverhampton or Birmingham New Street.
 Both stations have connections to the north and the south.
-Phone 01952 200353 to make the arrangements.
+Phone 01952 200353 (Telford) or 01743 444777 (Shrewsbury) to make the arrangements. www.enterprise.co.uk

 Maps